-The Draft Year 16 IUP provides information on:
+The Year 17 IUP provides information on:

-- The status of the state's DWSRF program. - How Washington State will process and allocate approximately \$137 million of federal and state funds comprising both the project fund and set-aside portions of the DWSRF.

-- The criteria used to determine capital project loan eligibility and prioritization. - A description of the intended uses of Additional Subsidization. - The 2012 DWSRF prioritized project funding list.
+- The status of Washington's DWSRF program. - How we will process and allocate capital construction and set-aside funds. - The criteria used to determine capital construction project loan eligibility and funding prioritization. - A description of the intended uses of additional subsidization. - The 2013 DWSRF prioritized project funding list.

-DOH has prepared and circulated this Draft IUP for a 30-day public review and comment period (see page 17 for more information).
+We are circulating this IUP for a 30-day public review and comment period (see page 17 for more information).